Newborn Hearing Screening Program

 - Syphilis - is a disease caused by bacteria that can be treated with penicillin and other antibiotics.

 - Group B streptococcus (GBS) – a germ that lives in the lower intestine and vagina.
 There are no symptoms that occur for women with GBS.
 It can be detected with a blood test.

 - Herpes Simplex Virus (HSV) – an infection that causes blisters mostly on the genitals.
 If you have herpes discuss with your doctor if you should have a C-section so the baby does not have to pass through the birth canal.

 - Genetics/Family history – traits passed from generation to generation.
 Researchers think that up to half of all childhood hearing loss may be passed down through the family.
 This may be true even when no other family member has a hearing loss.
-There are some genetic conditions in which hearing loss is a known characteristic:

 - Extreme jaundice – baby’s skin looks yellow; baby needs a blood transfusion